-7.2 If a child makes a disclosure to you
+8.3 If a learner makes a disclosure to you

-If a child discloses a safeguarding issue to you, you should:
+If a learner discloses a safeguarding issue to you, you should:

 - Listen to and believe them.
-Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
-Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
-Do not promise to keep it a secret - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so. - If you are a member of staff, log the concern on CPOMs.
-Off site, CPOMs can be accessed by typing the following into any web browser: blenheim.cpoms.net
+Allow them time to talk freely and do not ask leading questions; - stay calm and do not show that you are shocked or upset; - Tell the learner they have done the right thing in telling you.
+Do not tell them they should have told you sooner; - Explain what will happen next and that you will have to pass this information on.
+Do not promise to keep it a secret; - Write up your conversation as soon as possible in the child's own words.
+Stick to the facts, and do not put your own judgement on it; - Record the concern on the schools electronic recording system, My Concern.
+My concern documents all records of concerns and referrals.
+The system keeps a chronology of all entries made.

-7.3 If you discover that FGM has taken place or a pupil is at risk of FGM
+8.4 If you discover that FGM has taken place or a learner is at risk of FGM